RobinCPC/NexMotion_API/docs/UserManual.md

 3. Open up the device communication.

 The above processes may cost several seconds.
 After the function returns successfully, the following processes can send commands to the axes or groups.
 In addition, the Library also supports a non blocked function, [NMC_DeviceOpenUpRequest()](@ref NMC_DeviceOpenUpRequest).
 The function can return immediately after called.
 The device can also receive the same commands and perform the above open up processes.
-After completing these processes, the [device state](@ref Device_State) will transfer to **「 OPERATION 」** , and [NMC_DeviceGetState()](@ref NMC_DeviceGetState) can be used to check the state by polling or [NMC_DeviceWaitOpenUpRequest()](@ref NMC_DeviceWaitOpenUpRequest) can be used to wait for the open up completion.
+After completing these processes, the [device state](@ref Device_State) will transfer to **OPERATION** , and [NMC_DeviceGetState()](@ref NMC_DeviceGetState) can be used to check the state by polling or [NMC_DeviceWaitOpenUpRequest()](@ref NMC_DeviceWaitOpenUpRequest) can be used to wait for the open up completion.

 ### 1.1.2.
 Device Shutdown